lbu0413/web-sprint-challenge-javascript-fundamentals/README.md

 a combination of functions. inner functions can have access to outter functions.

 4. Describe the four rules of the 'this' keyword.
+    1. Window Binding
+    2. Imblicit Binding, whenever a function is called by a preceding dot, the object before that dot is this.
+    3. New Binding, whenever a constructor function is used, this refers to the specific instance of the object.
+    4. Explicit Binding, whenever .call or .apply method is used.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is used to access and call functions on an object's parent. to inherit its parent's attributes.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions